Radhika Coomaraswamy

-Deshamanya Radhika Coomaraswamy (born 17 September 1953) is a Sri Lankan lawyer, diplomat and human rights advocate who served as an Under-Secretary General and Special Representative for Children and Armed Conflict from 2006 to 2012.
+Deshamanya Radhika Coomaraswamy (Tamil: ராதிகா குமாரஸ்வாமி; born 17 September 1953) is a Sri Lankan lawyer, diplomat and human rights advocate who served as an Under-Secretary General and Special Representative for Children and Armed Conflict from 2006 to 2012.
 Secretary-General Kofi Annan appointed her to the position in April 2006.
 In 1994, she was appointed the United Nations’ Special Rapporteur on Violence Against Women — the first under this mandate.
 Her appointment marked the first time that violence against women was conceptualized as a political issue internationally.

 She co-founded the International Centre for Ethnic Studies (ICES) in 1982.
 She was nominated to the Constitutional Council (Sri Lanka) as a civil representative on 10 September 2015.
 In 2017, after atrocities against the Rohingya people, she was appointed a Member of the United Nations Fact Finding Mission on Myanmar.

 Early life and education

 Coomaraswamy was born on 17 September 1953 in Colombo, Ceylon.
 She was the younger daughter of civil servant Rajendra Coomaraswamy (Roving Raju) and his wife Wijeyamani.
 Her father’s occupation at the United Nations meant that her childhood was spent in New York.
 Her paternal grandfather C. Coomaraswamy was a civil servant and her maternal grandfather S. K. Wijeyaratnam was chairman of Negombo Urban Council.
 She has one elder brother, Indrajit Coomaraswamy.
 She is a graduate of the United Nations International School in New York City.
 She received her B.A. from Yale University, her J.D. from Columbia University, an LLM from Harvard University and honorary PhDs from Amherst College, the Katholieke Universiteit Leuven, the University of Edinburgh, the University of Essex and the CUNY School of Law.

 She was also a student of the late United States Supreme Court Justice and pioneer feminist litigator Ruth Bader Ginsburg at Columbia.